 The System is funded by biweekly contributions from both employees and the City based on employee compensation, consisting of base pay and longevity pay.
-Under the provisions that were in effect during December 2020 and 2019, participants are required to contribute 13 percent of their compensation.
+Under the provisions that were in effect during December 2021 and 2020, participants were required to contribute 13 percent of their compensation.

-The City's required contribution rate for fiscal year 2020 was 21.313 percent from January to September and 21.737 from October to December.
-The 2019 contribution rate was 21.313 percent.
+The City's required contribution rate for fiscal year 2021 was 21.737.
+In 2020, it was 21.313 percent from January to September and 21.737 from October to December.

-Since September 1, 2003, a portion of the City's total contribution has been allocated to the Retiree Death Benefit Fund.
-The allocation rate for fiscal year 2020 was 0.123 percent.
-In fiscal year 2019 the rate was 0.120 percent.
+Since September 1, 2003, a portion of the City's total contribution has been allocated to Retiree Death Benefit funds.
+The allocation rate for fiscal year 2021 was 0.132 percent.
+In fiscal year 2020 the rate was 0.123 percent.

-The City contribution rate is required by the state law governing the System and may be changed by amendment made by the Legislature of the State of Texas.
+The following statement is applicable to fiscal year 2021.
+The City's contribution rate is required by the state law governing the System and may be changed by amendment made by the Legislature of the State of Texas.
 The member contribution rate must be at least 13 percent in accordance with state law.
 The member contribution rate may be changed by the Legislature of the State of Texas or by appropriate actions of the Board and the participating members in accordance with state law.